Las Vegas Strip Circuit: Layout

 The 3.853 mi street circuit runs counterclockwise and features 17 corners and a 1.2 mi straight.
 It starts in a former parking lot that was purchased by Formula One for $240 million and developed into the pits and paddock area, and now contains a permanent part of the circuit.
 The first corner is a hairpin, and after that the course bends slightly left and then into a fast right, transitioning from the permanent circuit to city streets.
 The cars go 0.5 mi down Koval Lane before entering a slow 90-degree right turn and then entering a long, sweeping left turn that encircles the Sphere arena, before going through a left–right twisty section (a change from the initial design) and then a slightly faster left turn that transitions onto Sands Avenue.
-The track then goes through two high-speed bends on Sands Avenue before entering a slow left turn onto Las Vegas Boulevard.
-The 1.2 mi flat-out section with two straights and a slight sweeping left curve starts at the Venetian and proceed south past some of Las Vegas's most famous hotels and casinos, including Flamingo, Paris, Bellagio, the Cosmopolitan, and Caesars Palace.
-The circuit then goes through a tight series of three slow corners onto Harmon Avenue at the Planet Hollywood casino, down a 0.5 mi straight before going through a fast left bend to complete the lap and transition back to the permanent part of the circuit after the pits.
+The track then goes through two high-speed bends (Turns 10–11) on Sands Avenue before entering a slow left turn (Turn 12) onto Las Vegas Boulevard.
+The 1.2 mi flat-out section with two straights and a slight sweeping left curve (Turn 13) starts at the Venetian and proceed south past some of Las Vegas's most famous hotels and casinos, including Flamingo, Paris, Bellagio, the Cosmopolitan, and Caesars Palace.
+The circuit then goes through Turns 14–16, a tight series of three slow corners onto Harmon Avenue at the Planet Hollywood casino, down a 0.5 mi straight before going through a fast left bend (Turn 17) to complete the lap and transition back to the permanent part of the circuit after the pits.

-The maximum speed recorded in a Formula One car was 356.4 km/h, established by Franco Colapinto in a Williams at the end of the Las Vegas Strip.
-The record average speed for the pole position lap is 150.3 mph, set by George Russell in a Mercedes for the 2024 race, and the average speed for the record lap during the race was 146.2 mph, the seventh highest of the twenty-four circuits on the calendar.
+The maximum speed recorded in a Formula One car was 358.3 km/h, established by Yuki Tsunoda in a Red Bull at the end of the Las Vegas Strip.
+The record average speed for the pole position lap is 150.3 mph, set by George Russell in a Mercedes for the 2024 race, and the average speed for the record lap during the race was 148.6 mph, set by Max Verstappen in a Red Bull for the 2025 race.